MuteBard/Unity_Shaders/Notes/dev/DEV-03.md

 ## Shader Code

-    When we are writing HLSL wh are not technically writing all the code in the graphics pipeline.
+    When I am writing HLSL wh are not technically writing all the code in the graphics pipeline.
     We are writing just enough code to compile into a shader.

     Shader code is executed on a per-vertex or per-pixel basis